SumeetKul/sumeetkul.github.io/publications.md

       Podcasts in Science Classrooms: Storytelling for All Ears!
     </a>
   </b><br style="line-height: 70px" />
-  Sumeet Kulkarni, Brooke A. Whitworth; Podcasts in Science Classrooms: Storytelling for All Ears!.
+  Sumeet Kulkarni, Brooke A. Whitworth (University of Mississippi); Podcasts in Science Classrooms: Storytelling for All Ears!.
 Phys.
 Teach.
 1 September 2022; 60 (6): 419–421.
    <b>DOI</b>:
    <a href="https://doi.org/10.1119/5.0038642" target="_blank">
       https://doi.org/10.1119/5.0038642